Moduli of $p$-adic representations of a profinite group: Moduli of derived continuous -adic representations

-\begin{remark} The above definition makes sense when we consider $X \in \cS$.
-In this case, it is equivalent to ask for a cellular decomposition of $X$ with finitely man cells in each dimension.
-However $X$ itself might have infinitely many non-zero (finite) homotopy groups. \end{remark}
+\begin{remark} It is possible to give an analogous definition in the case where $X \in \cS$.
+The latter is equivalent to require that $X$ admits a cellular decomposition with finitely many cells, in each dimension.
+Nonetheless, $X$ itself might have infinitely many non-zero (finite) homotopy groups. \end{remark}